 You do not need to be working in a department of mathematics, but your research must be mathematical in nature.

-The winners and runners-up will be invited to present their research to TakeAIM sponsoring companies, industrial partners of the Smith Institute, and the wider academic community, at the TakeAIM award ceremony, to be held Imperial College London on 5th February 2019.
+The winners and runners-up will be invited to present their research to TakeAIM sponsoring companies, industrial partners of the Smith Institute, and the wider academic community at the TakeAIM awards ceremony.

 Entrants must be registered for a first or higher degree and studying at a European university on 17th November 2019.
 They need not be studying in a department of mathematics, but their research must be mathematical in nature.
 Entries can be drawn from all areas of pure and applied mathematics, statistics or operational research.
 It is anticipated that in many cases the research that underpins entries will be work in progress.